[3.12] Necromantic Scribe - [Fun Playstyle] [6.5k Life] [5mil boss dps]

 - Amulet upgrade - see Amulet gear discussion

-- Crafting or buying a +3 minion level/minion damage elder helmet (approx. 10% more damage - all content can be completed without one)
+- Crafting or buying a +3 minion level/minion damage elder helmet (approx. 15% more damage over a +2 minion level/minion damage helmet - all content can be completed without one)

 - Level 21 soulrend for slightly higher clear speed

-Keep Barrage level 3 or lower to reduce the mana cost.
-We don't lose any damage from this as our damage comes from Soulrend.
+Keep Barrage level 1 to reduce the mana cost.
+We don't lose any damage from doing this as our damage comes from Soulrend.

 Make sure to turn on "Always attack without moving" for Barrage (click the skill on your bar, click on the toggle at the top).